younata/younata.github.io/_posts/2020-06-28-uikit-testing-views.md

 # Implementation

-Let’s start with the following swift code, which is a view controller for various boolean settings.
+Let’s start with the following swift code, which is a view controller for a list of `UISwitch`s.
 The responsibility for this view controller is to allow the user to view and change settings on the device.

 For the sake of inlining as much as possible, I’m going to programmatically lay out this view controller.